FabioDev35/Guess-the-Number/README.md

 # Guess-the-Number
-Try to guess what number I am thinking.
-In order to run the file:
+Computer chooses a number.
+Then you try to guess what number it is.

 1. Download the script on a computer with python installed on it.
 2. Run the script